Protecting Yourself and Your Partners from STIs

 - Before you have sex, look closely at your partner (everywhere!) for any sign of an STI such as a rash, sore, redness or discharge.
 Remember: even if you don’t see something obvious, they could still have an STI.

 - Know the signs and symptoms of STIs.
-For more information, check out Do I Have an STI?
+For more information, check out our page Do I Have an STI?
+[Link]

 - Talk to your health care provider about vaccines that can prevent some forms of hepatitis and HPV.